· FODMAP Diet Guide · guides · 9 min read

 - Include high-fiber low FODMAP foods: oats, quinoa, chia seeds, ground flaxseed

-- Consider a low FODMAP fiber supplement: psyllium husk, PHGG (Sunfiber)
+- Consider a low FODMAP fiber supplement: psyllium husk, PHGG (partially hydrolyzed guar gum, a gentle soluble fiber sold as Sunfiber)

 - Drink plenty of water (at least 8 glasses daily)